c3lang/c3docs-old/docs/types.md

         }
     }

-`variant.type` returns the underlying pointee typeid of the contained value. `variant.ptr` returns the raw `void*` pointer.
+`any.type` returns the underlying pointee typeid of the contained value. `any.ptr` returns the raw `void*` pointer.

 ### Array types